Jacob Morris (rugby union)

 Jacob Morris (born 12 May 2000) is an English rugby union player who plays for Gloucester in the Premiership Rugby.

 Morris was a prolific try scorer in the Under-18 Academy League which saw him get called up to England U18 and Morris made his first-team debut for Gloucester in the Premiership Rugby Cup against Wasps back in October 2018.

 His father named Simon Morris played 104 games for Gloucester as a centre/wing between 1990 and 1997.

+On 8 July 2026, Morris would leave Gloucester to sign for Ealing Trailfinders in the RFU Championship from the 2026-27 season.